-- Facial states Left and right eye open or closed, mouth open or closed and eyebrows raised, neutral or lowered - Global gaze direction The gaze direction of the eyes, to the left, left-up and left-down, to the right, right-up and right-down and straight forward, up and down. - Gaze angles Horizontal and vertical gaze angle (in degrees). - Head orientation The orientation of the head (pitch, yaw and roll, in degrees deviating from looking straight forward). - Head position Horizontal, vertical and depth position relative to the camera. - Valence Which indicates whether the person's emotional status is positive, negative or neutral. - Arousal Which indicates how active the person is. - Subject characteristics The estimation of the test participant's gender and age, and whether the person is wearing glasses or not.
+- Facial states Left and right eye open or closed, mouth open or closed and eyebrows raised, neutral or lowered - Global gaze direction The gaze direction of the eyes, to the left, left-up and left-down, to the right, right-up and right-down and straight forward, up and down. - Gaze Type Fixation or saccade. - Gaze angles Horizontal and vertical gaze angle (in degrees). - Gaze location The participant's gaze location on the screen/stimulus.
+This option is available with the Advanced Research Module. - Head orientation The orientation of the head (pitch, yaw and roll, in degrees deviating from looking straight forward). - Head position Horizontal, vertical and depth position relative to the camera. - Valence Which indicates whether the person's emotional status is positive, negative or neutral. - Arousal Which indicates how active the person is. - Subject characteristics The estimation of the test participant's gender and age, and whether the person is wearing glasses or not.
 Subject characteristics are not available in Baby FaceReader. - Action Units FaceReader can analyze the 20 most common Action Units in the face.
-It analyzes Action Units in the left and right part of the face.
+In addition, there are a number of Action Units available as Custom Expressions.
+FaceReader analyzes Action Units in the left and right part of the face.
 Action Units are available with the Action Unit Module.
 For Baby FaceReader you do not need the Action Unit Module as extra module.
-Action Unit analysis is an integral part of Baby FaceReader. - See The Action Unit Module - Custom expressions It is possible to define Custom Expressions, based on Action Units, facial expressions, valence, arousal, head orientation, head position, gaze angles, heart rate and heart rate variability.
-Custom Expressions are available with the Action Unit Module. - Heart rate and heart rate variability This option is available with the Remote PPG Module.
-FaceReader can estimate the test participant's heart rate and heart rate variability from the camera or video images of their face. - See The Remote PPG Module
+Action Unit analysis is an integral part of Baby FaceReader.

+See The Action Unit Module

+- Custom expressions FaceReader comes with a library of expressions like Interest, Attention, Confusion and Boredom.
+It is also possible to define your own Custom Expressions, based on Action Units, facial expressions, valence, arousal, and other parameters.
+Custom Expressions are available with the Action Unit Module. - Vital signs This option is available with the Vital Signs Module.
+FaceReader can estimate the test participant's heart rate and heart rate variability and respiratory (breathing) rate from the camera or video images of their face.